 SaaS is a software distribution model that offers a lot of agility and cost-effectiveness for companies, which is why it’s such a reliable option for numerous business models and industries.
 It’s also popular amongst businesses for its simplicity and user accessibility, security, and the widespread connectivity that serves to streamline business models, resulting in maximum efficiency across the board.
 Today, most companies are in the process of implementing various business intelligence strategies, turning to SaaS BI tools to assist them in their efforts.

-2018 was a breakthrough year for the SaaS world in many ways.
-With a new year on the horizon, in this article, we’ll explore 6 essential SaaS trends that will stand out in 2019.
-But, before we do that, we will discuss myths and general characteristics revolving the industry that will help put additional light for the SaaS industry trends 2019.
+2019 was a breakthrough year for the SaaS world in many ways.
+With a new year on the horizon, in this article, we’ll explore 10 essential SaaS trends that will stand out in 2020.
+But, before we do that, we will discuss the general characteristics revolving around the industry that will help put additional light on the SaaS industry trends for 2020.

-- SaaS tools offer just one application: On the contrary, SaaS tools range in form and function as much as any other type of software available today.
+- SaaS tools offer just one application: On the contrary, SaaS tools range in form and function as much as any other type of software available today, so you can build a SaaS dashboard tool or use a SaaS based Email marketing solution, for example.
 In fact, Computer World’s official directory of SaaS providers now lists more than 950 companies that offer SaaS across a multitude of different industries.

-- SaaS is less robust, reliable and less secure than traditional on-premises applications: Despite some SaaS-based teething problems or technical issues reported by the likes of Google, these occurrences are incredibly rare with software as a service applications – and there hasn’t been one major compromise of a SaaS operation documented to date.
+- SaaS is less robust and less secure than on-premises applications: Despite some SaaS-based teething problems or technical issues reported by the likes of Google, these occurrences are incredibly rare with software as a service applications – and there hasn’t been one major compromise of a SaaS operation documented to date.

 - IT professionals are anti-SaaS: Again, this is a complete myth and like any disruptive development worth its salt, some IT professionals are reluctant to embrace SaaS as a concept, there is a large number of industry experts that recognize SaaS for ridding them of the day-to-day humdrum of traditional software, while helping them better manage their own IT operations.
 This quote from Apple’s prolific founder, Steve Jobs, sums up the common view of SaaS from a technical professional’s perspective: “I don’t need a hard disk in my computer if I can get to the server faster…carrying around these non-connected computers is byzantine by comparison.”